Each holiday season we look forward to Black Friday, Cyber Monday, and now, #GivingTuesday - a global day dedicated to giving back!

 Make a donation online using your credit or debit card:

 Download and complete the Donation Form and mail it along with a check or money order to:

 Does your employer match donations?
 If you're not sure you can ask your Human Resources department or contact us and we'd be happy to help you figure it out.
 Matching gifts are an easy way to make your donation go even further!

 Your Donations in Action

-When you donate today, you support an organization that has worked hard for almost 60 years to create an environment that values conservation, preservation and, education.
-Below are just some of our accomplishments in 2012.
+When you donate today, you support an organization that has worked hard for 60 years to create an environment that values conservation, preservation and, education.
+Below are just some of our accomplishments in 2013.

-At the 2010 Creek to Bay Cleanup, our volunteers removed their one millionth pound of trash and they haven't stopped since!
 Cleanups are an important part of preserving the quality of life here in San Diego.
-Last year, we mobilized more than 30,000 volunteers to remove 180 tons of debris from our community’s beaches, waterways, canyons, and parks.
+Last year, we mobilized more than 30,000 volunteers to remove 360,000 pounds of debris from our community’s beaches, waterways, canyons, and parks.
 In addition to smaller monthly cleanups, ILACSD coordinates two of the largest countywide cleanup events each year, our signature event the Creek to Bay Cleanup, as well as Coastal Cleanup Day.
 We want to give San Diego residents various volunteer options and a better sense of how debris negatively impacts our local environment.
 Volunteers see first-hand how trash makes its way from inland communities all the way to the coast through San Diego County's vast watershed system.

 High School Watershed Program